Anyone else feel like their entire social media feed has been obsessed with Elizabeth Holmes for years?

-Aside from change in her voice, there was also the huge shift in how she dressed.
+Aside from allegedly changing her voice, there was also a shift in how she dressed.

 When Arriola first joined the start-up, Holmes would wear these "frumpy Christmas sweaters" before eventually asking the ex-Apple employees about Jobs' infamous attire.

-When she learned Jobs exclusively wore black Issey Miyake turtlenecks, "I think she went off and tracked down who Issey Miyake was and the rest is couture history...she did change her aesthetic."
+When she learned Jobs exclusively wore black Issey Miyake turtlenecks, Arriola said, "I think she went off and tracked down who Issey Miyake was and the rest is couture history...she did change her aesthetic."

-But in 2015, Holmes told Glamour she had always been wearing black turtlenecks and they were merely a practice in practicality.
+But Holmes told Glamour in 2015 that she had always been wearing black turtlenecks and they were merely a practice in practicality.

 "My mom had me in black turtlenecks when I was, like, eight," she said.
 "I probably have 150 of these.
 [It's] my uniform.
 It makes it easy, because every day you put on the same thing and don't have to think about it—one less thing in your life.
 All my focus is on the work.
 I take it so seriously; I'm sure that translates into how I dress."

-Then there's also her dog, Balto, her 9-week-old Siberian husky she flew first class across the country to pick up from a dog breeder, according to Vanity Fair.
+Then there's also her dog, Balto, Siberian husky she flew first class across the country to pick up from a dog breeder when he was 9 weeks old, according to Vanity Fair.
 (This was in September 2017, so well after Theranos' troubles had started.)

 Though Balto wasn't potty-trained, Holmes still brought him into the Theranos labs every day, with the magazine reporting, "While Holmes held board meetings, Balto could be found in the corner of the room relieving himself while a frenzied assistant was left to clean up the mess."

-There were other weird quirks employees picked up on—she had bodyguards who referred to her as "Eagle One," she didn't blink, she could be spotted "rocking and slamming her head to hip hop music" alone in her car in the parking lot and would tell lies, like saying she was at home when she was in an office down the hall from the employee she was e-mailing—and yet, many of her recruits "idolized" her, with Holmes hiring some of the top names and talents in Silicon Valley to work at Theranos.
+There were other weird quirks employees picked up on, per Vanity Fair—she had bodyguards who referred to her as "Eagle One," she didn't blink, she could be spotted "rocking and slamming her head to hip-hop music" alone in her car in the parking lot and would tell lies, like saying she was at home when she was in an office down the hall from the employee she was e-mailing—and yet, many of her recruits "idolized" her, with Holmes hiring some of the top talent in Silicon Valley to work at Theranos.

-"For being a woman in the sciences, being a woman in tech," she started former lab tech Erika Cheung, another whistleblower, said in The Inventor.
-"The fact that she started her own company that got me really excited.
+"For being a woman in the sciences, being a woman in tech," former lab tech Erika Cheung, another whistleblower, said in The Inventor.
+"The fact that she started her own company, that got me really excited.
 She was a really good idol to have."

 Justin Maxwell, one of the many who made the move over from Apple, said "Elizabeth did do a great job of recruiting amazing people."